shrnx07/Qualification_Gap/technical_report_draft.md

 ### 3.1 Data Pipeline

 Raw CSV data was cleaned using Python (pandas), with employment length parsed from string format (e.g., "< 1 year" → 0, "10+ years" → 10).
 Cleaned records were loaded into a DuckDB relational database with three tables: `applicants`, `income_brackets`, and `gap_scores`.
-All pipeline code is available at [GitHub repo link].

 ### 3.2 Models